Earthquakes on May 7, 2026

 36.6 km---✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 71 km SSW of Adak, Alaska on May 7, 2026 at 18:32 UTC.
-At a depth of 36.6 km, the event was shallow crustal.
+On May 7, 2026 at 18:32 UTC, a magnitude 2.3 earthquake struck 71 km SSW of Adak, Alaska.
+The event originated approximately 36.6 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 51.280°N, -177.038°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07